 The first thing you should do is contact everyone you know who might know where the person is.
 You should contact anyone who knows the individual, including:

 Ask each individual if they know where your subject is.
-If they don’t, ask when was the last time they saw them.
+If they don’t, ask when they last saw them.
 Gather and record any relevant information.

 If reaching out to friends and family doesn’t help you find the person, it is time to start looking elsewhere.